amaksr/nsynjs/README.md

 Note: if wrapper may return without calling function with callback, nsynjs needs to be notified about this by calling _ctx.setDoNotWait(true)_ right before _return_ statement.

-All nsynjs-aware wrapper should have 'synjsHasCallback' property set to true.
+All nsynjs-aware wrapper should have 'nsynjsHasCallback' property set to true.

 Here is an example of simple wrapper to setTimeout:
 ```javascript